 Janet Nichols, CFP®Managing Director, Senior Vice President, Investments

 Janet is very active in her community and has a special interest in international affairs.
 She has served as a director and officer of the United Nations Association of Tampa Bay, as a director of The Tampa Club, Inc., as a member of Women's Leadership of the United Way of Tampa Bay, as a board member and a trustee for the Florida Museum of Photographic Arts (FMOPA), and has been involved with numerous other charitable and civic organizations.
-Currently Janet serves on the general and endowment boards for the Tampa Bay History Center as well as on the Dean's Advisory Council at the University of South Florida, where she is an active alumnus.
+Currently Janet serves as vice-chair and on the general and endowment boards for the Tampa Bay History Center, as well as on the Dean's Advisory Council at the University of South Florida, where she is an active alumnus.
 She is also is a member of the Society of International Business Fellows, the Tampa Bay Area Committee on Foreign Relations, and the Florida Advisory council of the US Global Leadership Coalition.

 Janet is a multigenerational Tampa native.
 She, her husband, Erik, and children, Ivan, Alyssa and Galina, live in South Tampa.
 When not working with clients or filling her many civic and volunteer roles, she enjoys reading, international travel and entertaining.

 The Woman of Distinction Award is designed to recognize a woman advisor that has served as a role-model to other advisors or service associates in her branch or the industry.
 Through mentoring and coaching, she's supported the professional growth of women by sharing her experiences, knowledge, ideas and feedback.
 In addition to these qualities, nominations should also include a woman who is actively involved in her community through volunteer hours, and board participation.
 The ranking may not be representative of any one client's experience, is not an endorsement, and is not indicative of advisor's future performance.
 No fee is paid in exchange for this award/rating.